jjaburke91/formsAndFriends/README.md

 * useDatabase variable
 * Keeping track of ActiveUser.
 * Talk about back-end making requests to the APIs and not front-end, why this is a better work-flow.
+* Ensure form validation is the SAME server and client side.

 ## Build